Private Old and New Delhi in a Day with a local expert39 reviews

 Duration: 40 minutes

-Stop At: Friday Mosque (Jama Masjid), New Delhi, National Capital Territory of Delhi
+Stop At: Friday Mosque (Jama Masjid), 6 km North of Connaught Pl. across from Lal Qila, New Delhi India

 The Masjid-i Jahān-Numā commonly known as the Jama Masjid of Delhi, is one of the largest mosques in India.